Next item on the "Things To Do" list is write a "Host Family" letter. Here is one recently submitted to us. Yes, this is real:

 4. Don't demand Paris, Rome, Rio, Barcelona, Bangkok, or San Jose.
 Tell your potential family you are eager to go where you are needed.
 It's OK to tell them you hope it is easy to find public transportation where they live because one of the reasons you want to come to their country is to learn as much as you can about their COUNTRY.
 You don't want to tell them you want a central apartment in Madrid to allow you to stay in the clubs until 4:00 a.m. making your return to awaken them early in the morning much easier and safer.

 5. Let the family know you hope to travel as much as possible and that if they choose you, you would love to set up a tutoring schedule that matches their expectations to learn Conversational English and also takes into your consideration how much you want to experience their country.
-Don't go thinking you are going to SIT in their home all week.
+Don't go thinking you are going to SIT in their home all week on the Internet.
 Plan the activities you want to do, read up on the area and make a list of things to do, ask GeoVisions for other hints and ideas to make your 1, 2 or 3 months rewarding...to your host family and to you.

 GeoVisions can help you prepare the very best Dear Family letter and packet to guarantee your placement.
 Our staff has a lot of experience and are available to help you when you decide to join the Conversation Corps.